cove.tool can be used to assist users in the following BREEAM credits.

 ENE 01 - Reduction of Energy Use and Carbon Emissions

-Covetool cannot be directly used for compliance level modeling for BREEAM.
-However, cove.tool can help by calculating its own energy baseline.
-Using the ISO 13790 Heat Balance Engine, prescriptive inputs from your selected energy code, industry-standard assumptions based on your building type selection, and the most local and recent climate data (weather file), cove.tool calculates Baseline EUI, EUI breakdown, and EUI target.
+analysis.tool is not used directly for compliance level modeling for BREEAM.
+However, the tool can help by calculating its own energy baseline.
+Using the ISO 13790 Heat Balance Engine, prescriptive inputs from your selected energy code, industry-standard assumptions based on your building type selection, and the most local and recent climate data (weather file), analysis.tool calculates Baseline EUI, EUI breakdown, and EUI target.
 It's a great approach to quickly generate feedback about energy, water, carbon, and daylight performance for your design.

 WAT 01 - Water Consumption

 Using the water consumption components method, users can compare the consumption for the assessed building against a baseline performance.
 Refer to table 8.3 for the outlined performance levels by component type.
 Users can utilize analysis.tool's indoor water use calculator to assign performance values and also assess the improvement from baseline values for each component.

 The BREEAM rating systems for indoor water use reduction is on a 1 to 5 point scale and based on a %reduction threshold, as shown in the table below.